Unf0undedOmn1s/dark-web-monitoring/README.md

 ```

 ### Disclaimer
-⚠ Disclaimer ⚠
-This project is intended for educational and research purposes only.
+⚠ Disclaimer: This project is intended for educational and research purposes only.
 The developer does not encourage, promote, or support any illegal activities on the Dark Web.
-By using this project, you agree that:
-You are responsible for your own actions and how you use this tool.
-The project is not designed for illicit activities, and any misuse is strictly your responsibility.
-Accessing certain websites on the Dark Web may be illegal in your country.
-Always ensure that you comply with local laws and regulations.
-The Dark Web contains dangerous and malicious content.
-Use extreme caution to avoid phishing, malware, scams, and legal consequences.
-The developer assumes no liability for any damages, legal issues, or consequences that may arise from the use of this project.
+By using this project, you acknowledge that you are solely responsible for your actions and how you use this tool.
+It is not designed for illicit activities, and any misuse is entirely your responsibility.
+Accessing certain websites on the Dark Web may be illegal in your country, so always ensure you comply with local laws and regulations.
+Additionally, the Dark Web contains dangerous and malicious content, including phishing, malware, and scams, which can lead to severe legal and security risks.
+The developer assumes no liability for any damages, legal issues, or consequences resulting from the use of this project.
+Use at your own risk, stay safe, and act responsibly. 🚨
 💡 Why Use This Tool?
 ```bash
 🔹 Stay ahead of cyber threats – Monitor the dark web for potential risks